nicho92/cardnexus-api-java/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes (with tests when possible)
+3. Make your changes, with tests when possible
 4. Run `mvn clean test`
 5. Open a pull request describing the change and any compatibility impact